mitbailey/Aerospace/Rocketry Suite/README.md

 	.calculate parachute velocity - Uses the current parachute configuration to determine landing velocity.

 	.calculate angle - Sets the launch angle to what will return the rocket to the launchsite.

+	.calculate area - Displays the area of a circle with the given diameter.

 	.update - Can be used to change a single value of a class.